ykhli/AI-RPi-detection/README.md

 AI Raspberry Pi cat detection and notification: get a text/email when your cat does something it's not supposed to do, and have AI narrate what it sees 👁️

+This RPi starter kit makes it easy to get started with AI (both running device model & calling an LLM), and it's generalizable across other vision-related use cases.

 **Demo** (sound on 🔊):

 [![AI cat detection demo](http://img.youtube.com/vi/8KSAiwyDoy8/0.jpg)](http://www.youtube.com/watch?v=8KSAiwyDoy8 "AI Cat Detection & Narration")